robjtede/monux/README.md

 ## Vision

 Monux is being designed to support all OSes and any bank with a public API.
-For now, Monux supports [Monzo](https://monzo.com) on MacOS, only.
+At the moment, Monux only supports [Monzo](https://monzo.com) on macOS.

 ## Download